-It is accepted that there may be occasions where the use of reasonable force is required to safeguard the learners of the College.
-The use of the term 'reasonable force' includes a broad range of actions that involve physical contact with a learner in order to safeguard the learner or other learners and explicitly means 'using no more force than is needed'.
+It is accepted that there may be occasions where the use of reasonable force is required to safeguard the students of the College.
+The use of the term 'reasonable force' includes a broad range of actions that involve physical contact with a student in order to safeguard the student or other students and explicitly means 'using no more force than is needed'.

-Reasonable force may be used when a learner is in danger or needs to be prevented from causing harm to others.
+Reasonable force may be used when a student is in danger or needs to be prevented from causing harm to others.
 The College has a team of Facilities Assistants who are trained in the use of reasonable force and they should be called upon to support as appropriate.
 It is accepted that any member of staff may use reasonable force in the event of an emergency and that all staff have the legal power to do so.
 For further information, please follow this link.

-11. Parental Involvement
+12. Parental Involvement